These ‘8 Principles‘ are the basic categories acupuncturists traditionally use to decide how to treat a disease:

 For example, cooling when according to Chinese medicine, there is already Cold in it.

 Modern medicine is extremely good at clearing Heat, for example when there is an invasion of External Heat (ie when you have caught a bug and are suffering from a fever).

 However, it doesn’t go on to strengthen the system which would be the automatic next step in Chinese medicine.
 Also, it overlooks the potential harm done to the system by the medication.

-The vital thing, in Chinese medicine, is not to harm the system: not to weaken the inner life force, called the 'Upright Qi'.
-This Upright Qi is a bit like the immune force of your system, but goes further.
+In Chinese medicine, is not to harm the system: not to weaken the inner life force, called the ‘Upright Qi’.
+This Upright Qi is a bit like your system’s immune force, but goes further.

-In other words, your condition has become chronic.
-You'll try endless types of self-medication, vitamin pills, anti-catarrh herbs.
-You'll become the bane of your doctor's life!
+In other words, your condition becomes chronic.
+You try endless types of self-medication, vitamin pills, anti-catarrh herbs.
+You’ll become the bane of your doctor’s life!

 Why?
 You weakened your Upright Qi with medication at a critical moment when it was fighting to get its health back.

 In Chinese medicine, if your Upright Qi is strong your acupuncturist, using these 8 Principles as his guide, will want first to direct all efforts at clearing the bug, the external invading cause of the condition.

 If he tries to strengthen your Upright Qi before the bug has gone, he may increase your pain and discomfort, as your immune system fights harder.
 Unfortunately, in effect, he may also increase the strength of the bug.

 Worse, by forcing the Upright Qi to fight even harder, he may exhaust it.
 Doctors might really benefit from this simple 8 Principles knowledge.